Pastoral Care

 Safeguarding

-Southfields Primary School takes the wellbeing of the children and their parents extremely seriously.
-If a child or parent needs to share any matters of a safeguarding or wellbeing nature they can do so by emailing the address above.
+Southfields Primary School takes the wellbeing and safeguarding of our children and families extremely seriously.
+If a child or parent needs to share any safeguarding or wellbeing concerns, these can be reported confidentially in person or via the email address above.

-- providing equal opportunities for all pupils regardless of ability, religion, race, culture or gender
+- Ensure equal opportunities for all, regardless of background or ability

 Click here for our Safeguarding policies